I90rche/movie-search-app/README.md

 Test app for job interview with Software Yard.

+## Notes about the requirements

+- The API did not provide runtime, and there is only one description available.

 ## Features

 - **Search Movies**: Search for movies by title using a search bar.